 , and Mushanokoji Senke

-Once finished drinking, each guest cleans the edge of the cup and put it in front of him, then it is taken by the teishu, who will wash all the cups.
+Once finished drinking, each guest cleans the rim of the cup and places it in front of him, bows and thanks the teishu, who will pick up the cup and take care of washing it.
+In some cases the teishu might offer a second cup of tea before starting the wash phase.

 Guided tours, activities and other things to do